giorgioditizio/APTs-database/README.md

 A manually curated Neo4j database of APTs campaigns spanning from 2008 to 2020 and the related targeted software products.

-This repository contains scripts and data to complement the paper "Software Updates Strategies: a Quantitative Evaluation against Advanced Persistent Threats" to apper in IEEE TSE ([preprint version](https://arxiv.org/abs/2205.07759)).
+This repository contains scripts and data to complement the paper "Software Updates Strategies: a Quantitative Evaluation against Advanced Persistent Threats" to apper in IEEE TSE (DOI: 10.1109/TSE.2022.3176674, [preprint version](https://arxiv.org/abs/2205.07759)).

 ## neo4j_db
 This folder contains the dump of the Neo4j DB, the raw CSV data, and scripts to build the DB from scratch.